 These options allow you to specify how you would like to view the data output.

-• -j or -json allows you to view the data in JSON format
+allows you to view the data in JSON format-c

-• -c or -csv allows you to view the data in CSV format
+allows you to view the data in CSV format-v

-• -silent stops the banner from showing, and just outputs the data
+stops the banner from showing, and just outputs the data-version

-• -version displays the version of ASNMap that you're using
+displays the version of ASNMap that you're using-v6

-• -v6 displays the IPv6 CIDR ranges in CLI output
+displays the IPv6 CIDR ranges in CLI output-o

 Usage demos